swilgosz/hanamimastery/data/episodes/6-complex-ruby-data-transformations-made-simple.md

 # => nil
 ```

-Because the expected key does not exist, I receive `nil` and I can easily end up with the `undefined method` error which may be an embarrassing overlook for me in the eyes of my clients.
+Because the expected key does not exist, I receive `nil` and I can easily end up with the *undefined method* error which may be an embarrassing overlook for me in the eyes of my clients.

+#### Custom hash stringifiers

 In rails, you can just call `symbolize_keys` or `deep_symbolize_keys` on the given hash and the problem would be solved.
 This would work on any deep level of my argument.